NC Child Custody Laws

-Going through a divorce is not only tough on the adults involved – but also the children.
+Going through a divorce in North Carolina is not only tough on the adults involved – but also the children.
 When a family unit breaks apart, each spouse endures a great deal of stress.
 Where will you live?
 What can you afford?
 How will you make it work?
 These can be tough questions to answer.
-However, an even tougher question may be – how is my child going to handle it?
+However, an even tougher question maybe – how is my child going to handle it?
 Child custody is not easy to deal with.

-In many cases, a parent with physical custody will also have legal custody.
+In many child custody cases, a parent with physical custody will also have legal custody.
 However, some parents share custody – either equally or by visitation.

-If you’re not absolutely sure that your ex won’t fight for custody or be cooperative, supporting, fair and reliable without a court order, then contacting a child custody lawyer may be in your best interests and those of your child as well.
+If you’re not absolutely sure that your ex won’t fight for custody or be cooperative, supporting, fair and reliable without a court order, then contacting an NC child custody lawyer may be in your best interests and those of your child as well.

 It’s important to understand that child custody and child support are two different things.
 Child custody refers to being a custodial parent who is responsible for a child physically and/or legally.
 Child support refers to merely receiving (or making) payments to help support a child financially.